 We have incurred significant net losses to date.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and eventual commercialization of one or more of our current or future product candidates.
-Our net losses were \$49.8 million and \$59.3 million for the three months ended March 31, 2024 and 2023, respectively.
-As of March 31, 2024, we had an accumulated deficit of \$871.1 million.
+Our net losses were \$159.1 million and \$185.7 million for the nine months ended September 30, 2024 and 2023, respectively.
+As of September 30, 2024, we had an accumulated deficit of \$980.4 million.
 These losses have resulted primarily from costs incurred in connection with research and development activities and general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future, and our net losses may fluctuate significantly from period to period, depending on the timing of and expenditures on our planned research and development activities.

-We expect our expenses and capital requirements will increase in connection with our ongoing activities as we:
+We expect our expenses and capital requirements to fluctuate quarter-to-quarter in connection with our ongoing activities as we:

-- advance the development of our clinical-stage and other product candidates; - expand our pipeline of IgM antibody product candidates; - continue to invest in our IgM antibody technology platform; - build out and expand our in-house manufacturing capabilities; - maintain, protect and expand our intellectual property portfolio, including patents, trade secrets and know-how; - seek marketing approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing, and distribution infrastructure to commercialize any product candidate for which we may obtain marketing approval and related commercial manufacturing build-out;
+- implement our plan for the 2024 Restructuring (as defined below) announced in September 2024; - advance the development of our clinical-stage and other product candidates; - expand our pipeline of IgM antibody product candidates; - continue to invest in our IgM antibody technology platform; - maintain, protect and expand our intellectual property portfolio, including patents, trade secrets and know-how; - seek marketing approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing, and distribution infrastructure to commercialize any product candidate for which we may obtain marketing approval;